PDMLab/xltui/README.md

 xltui render --file HelloWorld.xlsx --json --columns Amount | jq -c '[ .[] | .[] | to_entries[] | (.value // "") | tostring ]'
 ```

+## Installing

+You can download the binaries from the [Releases](https://github.com/PDMLab/xltui/releases) or you can get the `.deb` files from [here](https://github.com/dariogriffo/xltui-debian/releases).
+Thank you @dariogriffo for creating and hosting the debs!